9-Nine: Plot

 The fourth instalment in the series focuses on the final heroine, Noa Yuki, branching off from the third game, Haruiro Harukoi Harunokaze.
-Having uncovered the mastermind behind the incidents, and realizing Noa's Artifact is the key to defeating the mastermind, Kakeru divulges everything he knows on the matter.
-Together, they oppose the mastermind and uncover the final sercrets behind the Artifacts that arrived in their world.
+Having uncovered the mastermind behind the incidents, and realizing Noa's Artifact is the key to defeating the mastermind, Kakeru divulges everything he knows about the matter.
+Together, they oppose the mastermind and uncover the final secrets behind the Artifacts that arrived in their world.

-Due to the story structure of this game, it is strongly recommended that this game is played only after completing the previous three games.
+Due to the story structure of this game, it is strongly recommended that this game be played only after completing the previous three games.